CanonicalLtd/maas-docs/en/nodes-scripts.md

     - `Mainboard Vendor`: Starts with 'mainboard_vendor:'.
     - `Mainboard Product`: Starts with 'mainboard_product:'.
 - `may_reboot`: When True indicates to MAAS the script may reboot the machine.
-  MAAS will allow up to 20 minutes between heatbeats while running a script with `may_reboot` set to True.
+  MAAS will allow up to 20 minutes between heartbeats while running a script with `may_reboot` set to True.
 - `recommission`: After all commissioning scripts have finished running rerun
 - `script_type`: *commissioning* or *test*.
 Indicates whether the script should